MISSION

 - Functional but not obligatory link between microsaccades and neural modulation by covert spatial attention [link]

-The world is dynamic and so are – and must be – cognitive brain functions.
-To understand how cognitive processes enable adaptive goal-directed behaviour in our everyday lives, time is of the essence – from safely manoeuvring your bike during rush-hour in Amsterdam, to playing a game of sports or making music.
+The world in which we live is ever in flux, and so are – and must be – the cognitive processes that support adaptive behaviour.
+Accordingly, to understand how cognition serves behaviour, time is of the essence – from safely maneuvering your bike during rush-hour in Amsterdam, to playing a game of sports.

-Understanding the dynamic aspects of everyday cognition – by situating cognition in dynamic and immersive settings – is an important drive when we develop our experimental tasks, decide on our measurement methods, and analyse our experimental results.
+The aim to understand the dynamic nature of everyday cognition is an important drive when we develop our experimental tasks, decide on our measurement methods, and analyse our experimental results.
 Anticipation, like any cognitive function, unfolds in time, and capitalises on temporal structure in the world to be ready at the right time – to perceive, act, or to prioritise internal memory representation for upcoming (potential) behaviour.
-Likewise, working memory is often called upon because we turn away from information, or because objects pass by us or become occluded in dynamic scenes.
-This is why we predominantly use methods with high temporal resolution (EEG, eye tracking) and also why we have recently started incorporating Virtual Reality in our research, allowing us to approximate more naturalistic, dynamic situations.
+Likewise, working memory is often called upon because we ourselves are in motion (e.g., turning around in a game of sports and memorising fellow players) or because the objects of interest themselves move out of view or become occluded (e.g., a bird flying behind a building).

 Representative publications